alphagov/classifyintentsapp/README.md

 ### Is it tested?

-Yout bet.
+You bet.
 Tests are in the tests/ folder.
 Either run `python manage.py test` to execute all, (required for database setup and teardown), or you can run individual tests with `python -m unittest tests/test_lookup.py` (for example).

 Tests must be run on a postgres data base, so the `TEST_DATABASE_URL` environmental variable must be set in `.env`.

-To complete tests using selenium, you will need to download the [chromedriver](https://chromedriver.storage.googleapis.com) and load it into your path, otherwise these tesst will pass without failing.
+To complete tests using selenium, you will need to download the [chromedriver](https://chromedriver.storage.googleapis.com) and load it into your path, otherwise these tests will pass without failing.

 ### Common Problems